nika-d/svelte-berlin/README.md

 # svelte-berlin

 Svelte Berlin is a community of practice hybrid in Berlin and online, with meetings every second wednesday of the month.
+For upcoming dates see [luma](https://lu.ma/charite-berlin-it).

 ### How to give a talk